nilzeronull/unflac/README.md

 # unflac

-A command line tool for fast frame accurate FLAC image + cue sheet splitting.
+A command line tool for fast frame accurate audio image + cue sheet splitting.

 This project is started mostly out of frustration over supporting [split2flac](https://github.com/ftrvxmtrx/split2flac) with all the